mene6/Envision3d/README.md

 4. create portfolio type templates
 5. create single portfolio page templates
 6. Hook up lead form
 7. Persistent CTA to lead form
+8. Blog About Unreal Shaders (Guilty Gear Style Shading in UE5)
+9. Blog About Replacing your DCC with Blender, How to approach re-learning a DCC for experienced users.
+10.